 Standardized instruments commonly used in the high schools in the district include:

-- Measures of Academic Progress (MAP): adaptive computer-based tests in mathematics and reading administered in a group setting
+- STAR Renaissance Assessments: adaptive computer-based tests in mathematics and reading administered in a group setting

-As in previous years, MCAS tests will continue to be administered in Science and Technology/Engineering (Grades 5, 8, 9-12) in 2016-17.
+As in previous years, MCAS tests will continue to be administered in Science and Technology/Engineering (Grades 5, 8, 9-12).
 High school tests administered in grades 9-12 include biology, chemistry, introductory physics, and technology/engineering.

 In addition, a small number of students "with the most significant disabilities who are unable to take the standard MCAS tests even with accommodations" may participate in the MCAS Alternative Assessment (Grades 3-10) in lieu of regular MCAS assessments.
 The MCAS Alternative Assessment consists of a portfolio of materials collected by the teacher and student, including work samples, instructional data, videotapes and other supporting information.